Children's advocate wants lift in criminal age, more efforts to keep kids out of prison

 "It's tenuous as to whether they're in lockdown or not, depending on how many staff are available on any given day."

-Staff have often been absent due to COVID-19 outbreaks, or due to complaints from detainees, which requires the staff member to be stood down during the investigation period, which can take up to eight weeks.
+Staff have often been absent due to COVID-19 outbreaks or due to complaints from detainees, which requires the staff member to stand down for the period of the investigation, which can take up to eight weeks.

 She has also called for more comprehensive Ashley staff training on the rights of detainees and therapeutic approaches to working with children.